Modern Slavery Act Statement

 • Our workforce has access to a confidential and anonymous whistleblowing hotline operated by an independent third party.

-It is important that everyone can raise any concern and a resolution is reached as quickly as possible.
-This ethos is actively advocated throughout our business where concerns can be addressed via our OneHR Inbox and support line or directly with the HR team or through our whistleblowing hotline.
+It is important that everyone can raise any concern and that a resolution is reached as quickly as possible.
+This ethos is actively advocated throughout our business where concerns can be addressed via our OneHR Inbox or directly with the HR team or through our whistleblowing hotline.
+Bright Horizons prohibits intimidation, retribution, or retaliation of any kind against someone who makes a good faith report to any of our reporting resources.

 Our Supply Chain

 Bright Horizons has a zero-tolerance approach to slavery and human trafficking.
-We ensure all those in our supply chain and contractors comply with our values and ethics and are dedicated to preventing slavery and human trafficking.
+We work to ensure all those in our supply chain and contractors comply with our values and ethics and are dedicated to preventing slavery and human trafficking.

-• We implement robust policies and procedures for all our supply chain.
+• zWe implement robust policies and procedures for all our supply chain, including a Sustainable Procurement Policy.

 • Our procurement practices include, where applicable, modern slavery risk assessments for each of our supply chain categories.